turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 #### Simple Usage

-The minimum configuration in your model is:
+The minimum configuration required in your model is:

 ```ruby
 class Tag < ActiveRecord::Base